andrasq/node-qrpc/Readme.md

 responses over a single socket (multiplexes) and steers each response to its correct destination.

-### qrpc.connect( port, [host,] whenConnected )
+### qrpc.connect( port, [host,] whenConnected(socket) )

 Connect to the qrpc server listening on host:port (or 'localhost':port if host is not specified).
-Returns the client object
+Returns the QrpcClient object.
+Port may also be an options object to pass to `net.connect()` containing the required field `port`.

+If provided, the newly created net.socket will be passed to the whenConnected callback for socket configuration and tuning.

 Once connected, calls may be made with client.call()

 ### client.call( handlerName, [data,] [callback(err, replyData)] )

-Invoke the handler named _handlerName_ on the server, and present the server response via the callback.
+Invoke the handler named _handlerName_, and return the server reply via the callback.
+Handlers are registered on the server with addHandler().
 Data is optional; if any data is specified, it is passed in the call to the server in `req.m`.

 Omitting the callback sends a one-way message to the server.
 Any returned response will be ignored.